Shaolin Monastery

-As the first Shaolin abbot, Batuo devoted himself to translating Buddhist scriptures and to preaching doctrines to hundreds of his followers.
+As the first Shaolin abbot, Butuo Buddhabhadra devoted himself to translating Buddhist scriptures and preaching doctrines to hundreds of his followers.
 According to legend, Bodhidharma, the 28th patriarch of Mahayana Buddhism in India, arrived at the Shaolin Temple in 527.
 He spent nine years meditating in a cave of the Wuru Peak and initiated the Chinese Chan tradition at the Shaolin Temple.
 Thereafter, Bodhidharma was honored as the first patriarch of Chan Buddhism.

 The Temple's historical architectural complex, standing out for its great aesthetic value and its profound cultural connotations, has been inscribed in the UNESCO World Heritage List.
 Apart from its contribution to the development of Chinese Buddhism, as well as for its historical, cultural, and artistic heritage, the temple is famous for its martial arts tradition.
-Shaolin monks have been devoted to research, creation, and continuous development and perfecting of Shaolin kung fu.
+Shaolin monks have been devoted to research, creation, and continuous development and perfecting of Shaolin Kung Fu.